OUR SAFETY PRODUCT RECOMMENDATIONS FOR YOUR RENTAL(s)

 EMERGENCY SAFETY CARD

 Every rental property must have an emergency safety card prominently placed.
+The card illustrated below is one we offer for sale here on this site for $6.99 with a plastic case and command strips that you can easily mount in a notable location in your rentals.
 We recommend putting them on the refrigerator.
 Professional rental agencies will often have mass-produced ones, but we highly recommend specific information for each dwelling be included such as the address to the property to give to an emergency dispatcher when calling 911 from a cellphone, the location of first aid kits, fire extinguishers, the gas shut off and water shut off.
-We easily designed this sticker as a set of 4 for $6.00 at VistaPrint.com.
-They have the graphics that you can add to it there.
-This one is a rounded corner, 3” x 4” custom square sticker in a gloss finish.
 Its nice to have 4 so you can put one on the Master Bath mirror, a Guest Bathroom mirror and maybe near a pool or spa.

 Be sure to always mount any fire extinguishers in your rental dwelling.
 Mount them 3.5 to 5 feet above the floor so they're out of the reach of small children.
 The biggest mistake many people make is that they stick them under a sink or up in a kitchen cabinet.
 The worst location is beside the kitchen stove where the fire is located.
 You won’t want to reach in next to the fire to get the extinguisher.
 Home fires are often unpredictable, and they can be deadly.
 That's why you need one full-floor, multipurpose fire extinguisher on each level of your home and one in your garage, plus smaller, supplemental units for the kitchen.